piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 ```

 As you see there is not required to write a lot of code to get a proper working tag.
 Of course the tag above does not do
-anything special, but of course you can write more complex tags.
+anything special, but if you want you can write more complex tags.

 ### Register created tag

-After you created a tag you will need to register it in order to use it e.g. in a theme mapping.
+After you created a tag you will need to register it in order to use it in a particular theme mapping.
 To do this follow
-the instructions located in the **Tag Registry** section.
+steps located in the section below.

 Tag registry
 ------------

 [Show the interface](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/Registry/TagRegistryInterface.php)

-A tag registry is a place where you can obtain a full qualified class name of a tag by passing only a tag name.
-The main
+A tag registry is a place where you can obtain a fully qualified class name of a tag by passing only its name.
+The solely
-goal of a tag registry is an ability about registering new tags - thanks to that theme mapping loaders are able to not
+purpose of a tag registry is an ability of registering new tags - thanks to that in theme mapping files you are able to
-only use the built-in tags, but also to use tags created by you :)
+not only use the built-in tags, but also to use tags created by you. :)

 There are basically two ways of registering tags.